The power of unentanglement without destructive interference: Introduction

 Nevertheless, our combinatorial approach recovers a \emph{global} analogue of \emph{local} random-walk exploration by testing a property we call \emph{rectangular closure}.
 The key observation from \Cref{eq:projection-intro} is that, whenever $(s,t,u)$ satisfies $s\in S$, $t\in T$, and $u\in U\coloneqq \binset^r$, every transition of $\Gamma$ from $(s,t,\bar{0},u)$ to $(s',t',a_0,u')$ must satisfy $a_0=\bar{0}$ and $(s',t',u') \in S\times T\times U$.
 In other words, a closed rectangle never sends a valid configuration outside the zero-ancilla sector.
-Our rectangular closure testing algorithm $\calT$ formalizes this idea: starting from a seed pair $(s_0,t_0)$, it repeatedly closes the current rectangle under all transitions of $\Gamma$, adding every pair $(s',t')$ forced by the transition relation underlying $\Gamma$.
+Our rectangular closure testing algorithm $\calT$ formalizes this idea: starting from every seed pair $(s_0,t_0)$, it repeatedly closes the current rectangle under all transitions of $\Gamma$, adding every pair $(s',t')$ forced by the transition relation underlying $\Gamma$.
 This \emph{deterministic} process tests not only pairs reached by an ordinary walk, but also all crossed pairs required by separability.

 The resulting algorithm is therefore \emph{global} rather than \emph{local}.
 For \emph{yes} instances, \Cref{eq:projection-intro} guarantees that a seed inside a closed rectangle never changes the zero-ancilla register.
 For \emph{no} instances, the soundness promise implies that every non-closed rectangle has noticeable escaping mass; by reversibility, this escaping mass forces multiplicative growth of the rectangular closure.
-If $\gamma$ denotes the rejection probability for \emph{no} instances, which is comparable to the promise gap $\Delta$, then it suffices to run $L=\Omega\rbra*{\ell/\gamma}$ closure rounds so that every seed encounters a nonzero ancilla transition.
-Implementing our $L$-round rectangular closure testing algorithm recursively yields a \PSPACE{} upper bound for inverse-polynomial gaps, while an explicit-table implementation yields an \EXP{} upper bound for exponentially small gaps.
-Consequently,
+If $\gamma$ denotes the rejection probability for \emph{no} instances, which is comparable to the promise gap $\Delta$, then it suffices to run $L=\Theta\rbra*{\ell/\gamma}$ closure rounds so that every seed encounters a nonzero ancilla transition.
+Implementing our $L$-round rectangular closure testing algorithm recursively yields an upper bound that is \emph{simultaneously} exponential-time and polynomial-space for inverse-polynomial gaps, while an explicit-table implementation yields a \emph{singly} exponential-time upper bound for exponentially small gaps.

 Finally, by replacing exact invariance (\Cref{eq:projection-intro}) with an approximate version, one can extend our upper bounds to the nearly perfect-completeness regime.
 Combining our upper bounds with our prover-compression technique (\Cref{corr:StoqMAk-eq-StoqMAtwo-small-yesError}) establishes \Cref{thm-informal:upper-bound-StoqMAtwo-noYesError}.